bartbutenaers/node-red-contrib-blockly/README.md

 ![Config screen](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-blockly/master/images/blockly_screen.png)

 1. The **library** button is similar to the standard *function node*: the code from this Blockly node can be made globally available by adding it to a libary.
 That library will be stored withing the 'libs' directory in your node-red user directory.
 2. The **editor** tabsheet displays a Blockly workspace editor.
+Here blocks can be added, which will be converted afterwards to Javascript code.
 3. The **generated Javascript** tabsheets will display the Javascript code, which is generated based on the blocks in the Blockly editor.
 4. The **language** dropdown offers all available languages.
 The texts in the blocks will be translated in the specified language.
 This option is currently ***not available yet***!
 5. The Blockly **toolbox** shows all available blocks, grouped by category.
-6. The Blockly **workspace** shows all the blocks representing your custom logic.
-Blocks can be dragged from the toolbox into the workspace.
-When pressing the delete button, the selected blocks will be removed.
+6. The Blockly **editable area** shows all the blocks representing your custom logic.
+Blocks can be dragged from the toolbox into the area.
+Some user interaction is offered in this area:
+    + When pressing the delete button, the selected blocks will be removed.
+    + By clicking and dragging with the mouse, the user can start panning to alter which part of the area is being visualised.
+    + By clicking on a block and dragging with the mouse, the block (and all of its's chained next blocks) will be moved.
+    + By using ctrl-c and ctrl-v the selected block will be copied.
+When the block is connected to next blocks, the entire block chain will be copied.
+    + By using ctrl-z the last action will be undone.
+    + ...
+Remark: the toolbox and the editable area together are called a *'workspace'.
 7. The **center* button allows the available blocks to be centered in the middle of visible workspace area.
 8. The **zoom in** button.
 9. The **zoom out** button.